Chronic dry eye treatments range from eye drops to surgical procedures. Lifestyle changes, natural remedies, and alternative therapies may also help.

 There are many medications available to treat chronic dry eye.

 Sometimes, an underlying condition or external factor may lead to dry eye, so it’s best to contact a doctor to rule out any other conditions.
 Some medications can also cause dry eye, so you may simply need to work with your doctor to switch medications.

-Over-the-counter (OTC) drugs
+Over-the-counter (OTC) medication

 Preservative-based eye drops stay on the shelf for a long time.
-Nonpreservative eye drops come in several disposable vials that you use once and throw away.
+Preservative-free eye drops come in several disposable vials you use once and throw away.

 Avoid using eye drops that reduce redness.
 These may eventually irritate your eyes because they constrict blood vessels.

 If regular OTC tear replacement drops don’t work, eye inserts might be an option.
 Made of dissolvable cellulose, they look like flattened grains of rice and rest deep behind the lower eyelid.

 You place the inserts in the space between your eyeball and lower eyelid.
 The insert releases medication throughout the day to keep your eye moist.

 A doctor may prescribe medication to treat chronic dry eye.
 This could include prescription eye drops or medications you take orally (by mouth).